 The Story Behind the Trends - Belfast is still above the NI average, with Castlereagh results half of the NI average.
-This chart represents those children achieving higher than the expected Level 5.

 Due to Science being made non-compulsory in 2005/06 and many schools not undertaking the assessment, DE took a decision not to report science in 2011/12 due to this under representation of the cohort.